bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Planck/">Max Karl Ernst Ludwig Planck</a>
 : Max Planck initiated the study of quantum mechanics when he announced in 1900 his theoretical research into the radiation and absorption of heat/light by a black body.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Johnson/">Alexander Johnson Merriles</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Johnson/">William Ernest Johnson</a>
-: Alexander Merriles graduated from Edinburgh University and afterwards taught at Edinburgh Provincial Training College and George Watson's Ladies' College in Edinburgh.
+: An English mathematician, logician and economist.

 ### 1859
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hurwitz/">Adolf Hurwitz</a>